 In Parshat Vayikra we are taught that we cannot add honey or leaven to a sacrifice but salt is okay.
 (Lev 2:11-12) Why?
 The author of the Sefer Hachinuch suggests a beautiful answer.
 To bring a sacrifice to the Mishkan showed a person’s devotion in his service of Hashem.
 The Torah was concerned that two things could happen when one came close to Hashem.

-On the one hand there was a risk of leavening.
+On the one hand, there was a risk of leavening.
 The leavening process is one that is slow.
-A slow paced development.
+A slow-paced development.
 This is not the Torah way.
 The Torah demands electricity and fire in the service of Hashem.
 Slow development becomes an excuse for inactivity and lack of commitment.

-Honey on the other hand is added sweetness.
+Honey on the other hand is added, sweetness.
 This is an external addition to the required service.
 Although honey is sweet and the action may lead to a sweeter experience in one’s service of Hashem.
 Since this is not the natural or commanded way the result would mean that only when I taste the sweetness of the religious experience will I engage in the service of Hashem.
 The Torah was worried that although the initial experience may be sweet.
 The risk of not continuing in the service over time was too much of a risk and thus was band.

 The leaven and the honey represent two excuses not to serve Hashem or obey His commandments.
 These twin additions to the sacrifices are band by the Torah because the risk to serving Hashem were too great.

-The Torah in its details of Parashat Vayikra teach us that this is the way to serve Hashem.
+The Torah in its details of Parashat Vayikra teaches us that this is the way to serve Hashem.
 To serve Hashem in His way.
 This stands in stark contrast to the enthusiasm of the worship of the Golden Calf.
 There the people tried to serve Hashem in their way.
 It didn’t take long for this service to mutate into idolatry.
 By adding the honey and the leaven, on the surface may sweeten the sacrifice but the risk of mutation was too great.